RahimUllah001/DjangoCourseStepByStep/gs17/day17-project17.md

-# Django Project: How to Create a Table in a Database using Django and Achieve Migration
+# Project: How to Create a Table in a Database using Django and Achieve Migration

 ## 1. **Created Django Project**
 To create the Django project named **gs17**, run the following command: